DEAL OR NO DEAL · 2024

 Weather app image

-The toggle replaced an earlier button concept.
-A button says "do something."
-A toggle says "you are in one of two persistent states" - the correct message when switching between two views of the same game.
-Under cognitive load, a glance-and-tap beats a read-decide-act sequence every time.
+A button says 'do something.'
+A toggle says 'you are in one of two persistent states' — the correct message when switching between two views of the same session.
+Under cognitive load, a glance-and-tap beats a read-decide-act sequence every time."

-The toggle replaced an earlier button concept.
-A button says "do something."
-A toggle says "you are in one of two persistent states" - the correct message when switching between two views of the same game.
-Under cognitive load, a glance-and-tap beats a read-decide-act sequence every time.
+A button says 'do something.'
+A toggle says 'you are in one of two persistent states' — the correct message when switching between two views of the same session.
+Under cognitive load, a glance-and-tap beats a read-decide-act sequence every time."

 Accessibility

 Accessibility wasn't in the brief.
-I introduced it specifically for the highest-stakes screen in the product: the Deal or No Deal decision moment.
+I introduced it specifically for the highest-stakes screen in the product: the decision moment."

 WCAG 1.4.3 — Text contrast (NO DEAL)